biojava/biojava.github.io/wiki/BioJava:BioJavaXDocs.md

 RichStreamReader for how to construct the various other objects required):

-BufferedReader input = ...; // your input file Namespace ns = ...; //
+<java> BufferedReader input = ...; // your input file Namespace ns =
-the namespace to read sequences into SymbolTokenization st = ...; // the tokenization used to parse sequence data
+...; // the namespace to read sequences into SymbolTokenization st = ...; // the tokenization used to parse sequence data

 RichSeqIOListener listener = ...; // your custom listener object